Please CLICK on Underlined Categories to view:

 Tropical forests in Mexico, Central America, the West Indies and South America have been harvested for centuries for some of the most high-grade cabinet and furniture woods of commerce.
 However, these forests have been little exploited as a source of ordinary lumber.
 The number of valuable species is vast.
 Brazil alone may have more than 3,000 woody species, including 50 of the most valuable cabinet woods.
 Some of the more important species are discussed.

 Ochroma pyramidale is a soft and pithy wood that weighs only 10 lbs per cubic foot.
 The tree is found in the tropical forests from southern Mexico to northern Peru.
 Ecuador has furnished most of the world’s supply.
-Balsa is obtained mainly from wild tree, although some plantations have been established.
+Balsa is obtained mainly from wild trees, although some plantations have been established.
 This species grows faster than any other rain forest tree except the Papaya, and reaches a height of 12 ft. in one year.
 It may be harvested when only two years of age, but usually trees 6-9 years old are selected.

 The presence of air in the cell cavities gives this wood its light weight and buoyancy.
 It has been used for life preservers, buoys, swimming belts, floats, rafts, pontoons, sea sleds, surfboards, toys and motion picture sets and in airplane construction.
 The wood also possesses good insulating properties and has been used to line refrigerators, vehicle bodies and the olds of ships.
 It possesses sound deadening properties and has been used to line ceilings and partitions under heavy machinery to reduce vibrations.
 The hairs from seeds have been used as stuffing material.